 MembershipAnnual membership dues are US$40.00 for individuals (or US$25.00 for students, retired persons, and those not employed) and US$65.00 for libraries and institutions.
 Lifetime memberships are US$450.00.
-Click HERE for a PDF of the membership form.
-To pay dues, contact the Treasurer, Patricia Gubitosi, or for any other additional information, contact the Executive Director, Michelle Ramos-Pellicia.
+For more information on how to pay your dues, visit the membership/dues page.

 Please send comments on or suggestions for this page to: Devin Jenkins